Chronic pain & nociception

 However, under high levels of oxidative stress badly damaged mitochondria will contaminate other mitochondria if they are allowed to rejoin the mitochondrial network.
 In such a case mitochondrial fission segregates the damaged parts of mitochondria and targets them for elimination by mitophagy.
 Therefore, mitochondrial fission by sifting out damaged parts of mitochondria and targeting them for elimination is essential for mitochondrial mitophagy (Youle & Bilek 2016) and biogenesis (Silva et al 2022) in order to create an efficient mitochondrial pool.

 Inflammatory conditions, by disturbing ATP production, promoting oxidative stress and calcium influx into the mitochondria, are more likely to induce mitochondrial fission resulting in fragmented mitochondria, impaired energy production, and disrupted mitochondrial homeostasis.
-In turn, changes in mitochondrial function from mitochondrial fission has a neurotoxic effect, as seen in Alzheimer’s, and promotes the release of inflammatory mediators that sensitise or activate the nervous system contributing to pain (Silva et al 2022) (refer ‘figure four’).
+In turn, changes in mitochondrial function from mitochondrial fission has a neurotoxic effect, as seen in Alzheimer’s, and promotes the release of inflammatory mediators that sensitise or activate the nervous system contributing to pain (Silva et al 2022) (refer ‘figure seven’).
 Mitochondrial fusion can attempt to compensate for the inflammatory induced breaking up of the mitochondria that triggers mitophagy to eliminate the damaged mitochondria (Youle & Bilek 2016).

 Metabolic dysfunction in fibromyalgia & RA